Elpeaze/alx-low_level_programming/0x0C-more_malloc_free/README.md

+# MORE MALLOC and FREE

-This project contains solutions on more malloc, free as give by alx.
+### More malloc, free followed by solutions to it's tasks as give by alx.